 While we were tempted to spend the entire weekend tucked up in our wonderful Bicheno holiday house, we did venture out for a drive north.
 We had a fabulous lunch at the Iron House Brewery and investigated more things to do in the town.
 We did a little shopping; did a little snorkeling from the jetty… and did a few other things we’ll have to tell you about another time!

-The writer and her family were guests at Suntrap Cove.
-For more details of the Bicheno Holiday House visit the website or phone Rob and Louise Widdowson (03) 6334 2231.
+Think Tasmania stayed as guests of Suntrap Cove.
+For more details, visit the Bicheno Holiday House website or phone Rob and Louise Widdowson (03) 6334 2231.

 If you like this article about Tasmania, and you’d like to read more, just subscribe to our newsletter or join us on social media via Facebook, Twitter, Pinterest or Instagram.
 If you really like this article, and you want others to see it, you can choose one of the “share” options below.
 We’d love that!